 Your rational mind is not always a good servant

-The next century will be the century of the mind.
-We gain more and more insight into how the mind functions, composes and interprets reality, and how it can be programmed and manipulated.
+We gain more and more insight into how the mind functions, composes, and interprets reality.
+We thus understand how a mind can be programmed and manipulated.

 Our rational mind is like a knife: it can be used to do good or bad to ourselves and the world around us.

-First of all, intelligence and rationality are not always the best tools to approach a situation.
+First of all, intelligence or rationality is not always the best tool to approach a situation.

-The function of our intellect is to cut open, to dissect, to analyze details.
+Like a knife, the function of the intellect is to cut open, dissect, and analyze details.

-This is fine for some purposes but inadequate for others.
-People with strong intellectual faculties tend to rationally approach every situation, even when a more intuitive, emotional response is more appropriate.
+Cutting, dissecting, and analyzing works fine for some purposes but is inadequate for others.
+Intellectually talented people approach every situation rationally, even when a more intuitive, emotional response is more appropriate.

-Examples are relationships, art, creativity, the search for purpose or meaning.
+Examples are relationships, art, creativity, and searching for purpose or meaning.

 It would be possible to describe everything scientifically, but it would make no sense.
 It would be without meaning, as if you described a Beethoven symphony as a variation of wave pressure.

-Second, the rational faculty of our mind is not infallible, often the contrary.
+Secondly, the rational faculty of our mind is not infallible, often the contrary.
 You have only access to 0.000000000001% of the available information.
 The intellect bases its analyses, interpretations, and conclusions on how the subconscious mind has been conditioned.

-People have a powerful tendency to perpetuate and strengthen their existing beliefs, even when these are negative and destructive to themselves or the world around them.
+People tend to perpetuate and strengthen their belief systems, even when these are negative and destructive to themselves or the world around them.

-It is not difficult to rationalize yourself into a depression or manipulate someone (with f.e. a conspiracy theory) if you can build on a belief that already exists.
-And if one does not exist yet, you can create it through repetition and emotion.
+It is not difficult to rationalize yourself into a depression or manipulate someone (f.e. with a conspiracy theory) if you can build on an existing belief.
+Or you can create belief systems through repetition and emotion.

 The moment we become aware of this process is when we can start to do something about it.